MicrosoftDocs/visualstudio-docs/docs/javascript/javascript-in-vs-2019.md

 * The TypeScript SDK, available by default in the Visual Studio installer, as well as a standalone SDK download from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=TypeScriptTeam.typescript-395).

 > [!TIP]
 > For projects developed in Visual Studio 2019, we encourage you to use the TypeScript NuGet or the TypeScript npm package for greater portability across different platforms and environments.
-For more information, see [Compile and build TypeScript](../javascript/compile-and-build-typescript.md).
+For more information, see [Compile TypeScript code](../javascript/compile-and-build-typescript.md).

 ## Projects